Skip to content

 Parents will learn valuable strategies for supporting their children with daily life and with their special educational needs and enabling them to achieve their full potential.

-We are newly commissioned in St Helens to offer learning opportunities to parents and carers of neurodivergent young people aged 11+ who are awaiting Autism and LD assessment.
+We are newly commissioned in St Helens to offer learning opportunities to parents and carers of neurodivergent young people aged 11+.
 This is a structured, 6 session learning programme, delivered face to face or online, supporting parents and carers as their young person approaches adulthood:

 • Planning for transition